sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 **Status:** ❌ In-process 💻

-**Notes for future:** If work in Catalina, might work on BigSur, based on AMD FX 8xxx model.
+**Notes for future:** If work in Monterey, might be works on Ventura..

 ---